reimagined/resolve/docs/tutorial.md

 This document provides a step-by-step tutorial for the reSolve framework.
 Throughout this tutorial, you will be creating a single application.
 You will modify your application as you learn new concepts, so with every consequent lesson the application will become more and more sophisticated.

-This tutorial will give an understanding of the reSolve framework and its fundamental concepts.
+This tutorial will give you an understanding of the reSolve framework and its fundamental concepts.
 It is recommended that your familiarize yourself with event sourcing and CQRS before starting this tutorial, however it is not strictly required.

 ## Table of Contents